• Skip to main content

 Both have high acidic properties and are used as a preservative to keep other foods fresh or pickled so they can keep for years to come.
 White vinegar is very inexpensive, so I keep the most of it on hand.

 I try to think of items that keep well that also have medicinal properties for a time of prolonged emergency (like honey).
-Bragg organic Raw Apple Cider Vinegar is unfiltered, unheated, unpasteurized and 5% acidity.
+Organic Raw Apple Cider Vinegar is unfiltered, unheated, unpasteurized and 5% acidity.
 Contains the amazing Mother of Vinegar which occurs naturally as strand-like enzymes of connected protein molecules.
 Apple Cider Vinegar has been highly regarded throughout history.
 In 400 B.C.
 Hippocrates, the Father of Medicine, used it for its health benefits.

 4. Salt